MRtrix3/mrtrix3/docs/reference/commands/fixel2voxel.rst

 - A 4D image of fixel directions, stored as three 3D volumes per fixel direction: split_dir

 The -weighted option deals with the case where there is some per-fixel metric of interest that you wish to collapse into a single scalar measure per voxel, but each fixel possesses a different volume, and you wish for those fixels with greater volume to have a greater influence on the calculation than fixels with lesser volume.
 For instance, when estimating a voxel-based measure of mean axon diameter from per-fixel mean axon diameters, a fixel's mean axon diameter should be weigthed by its relative volume within the voxel in the calculation of that voxel mean.
-Note that AFD can be used as a psuedomeasure of fixel volume.

 Options
 -------